rs3lab/SynCord/docs/artifact.md

 	# Build benchmark and mount temp (See xDir-rename section)

-	# Run benchmark
+	# Run benchmark for 16 threads (8 bullies and 8 victims) with *SCL policy
-	(guest)$ python3 run_bench.py 500000 60 2 2 --scl ~/SynCord/src/concord/output/scl
+	(guest)$ python3 run_bench.py 500000 60 8 8 --scl ~/SynCord/src/concord/output/scl

+	# Run benchmark for 16 threads (8 bullies and 8 victims) with *NUMA-SCL policy
+	(guest)$ python3 run_bench.py 500000 60 8 8 --scl ~/SynCord/src/concord/output/numa-scl

 SCL policy tracks the *number of threads* using the lock.
 Once the policy is enabled, it tries to balance the lock hold time across threads.
-Since the number of lock users is cumulative, you need to disable the policy when a workload is done.
+Since the number of lock users is cumulative, the policy should be disabled when a workload is done.
-Thus, it is recommended to test the policy by passing the compiled output to the `run_bench.py` script with `--scl` option.
-If you want to manually enable the policy and run the benchmark, please refer the `run_bench.py` how to do it.
+Thus, it is recommended to use the policy by passing the compiled output to the `run_bench.py` script with `--scl` option.
+With the option, `run_bench.py` first enables the policy, run the benchmark, and then uninstall the policy after the benchmark is done.

+To reproduce the stock or shfllock in the Fig 9 graph, start the VM with `5.4.0-stock-syncord` or `5.4.0-shfllock-syncord` kernel and follow [xDir-rename](#xdir-rename) instructions.
+For these two variants, there's no need to pass `--scl` option to `run_bench.py`.

 <br>
 ### Guide E
 ---

+This is the guide to enable SynCord-lockstat with 10 counters.
 We already tested this in the [quickstart](#4-rename-lock-profiling) section.

 - underlying lock: stock-syncord